edenmind/OpenArabic/README.md

 ## To start developing OpenArabic.io

-Bein with cloning the the repository.
+Begin with cloning the the repository.
 The web frontend is a standard Angular project that can be found in /web.
 The backend API is a standard .NET 5 project that can be found in /api.

-A Docker-compose file is provided in the root of the repository that will build the Dockerfiles for thw web frontend, the backend api and start an MS SQL database.
+A Docker-compose file is provided in the root of the repository that will build the Dockerfile for thw web frontend, the backend api and start an MS SQL database.

 ## Technologies